 About the Night Boat

 The way it works on the Night Boat is that passengers are allocated mattresses on the floor on the upper deck of the boat.
-There are lot of mattresses crammed in together in the one big room and the idea is that attempt to sleep through the night.
-When the Night Boat is very busy around high season and Full Moon Party time the cabin can become very noisy with people enjoying themselves and many people move outside to the small areas outside the main cabin.
-Depending on how busy the boat is, it can be an oppressive journey crammed in with other people or other days the Night Boat can be a pleasant if slightly monotonous experience.
+There are lot of mattresses crammed in together in the one big room and the idea is that you attempt to sleep through the night.
+When the Night Boat is very busy around high season and Full Moon Party time the cabin can become very noisy with people enjoying themselves and many people move to the small areas outside the main cabin.
+Depending on how busy the boat is, it can be an oppressive journey crammed in with other people or on other days the Night Boat can be a pleasant if slightly monotonous experience.

 Location of the Night Boat Pier

-- Bandon Road, Surat Thani city centre
+- Bandon Road, Surat Thani city centre:

 Services at the Night Boat Pier